 Beyond the installation

-Setting up your first beehive is tremendously stimulating.
+Setting up your first beehive is tremendously exciting and stimulating.
 Aside from the curiosity associated with learning about bees, hives, equipment, clothing and more, there are few things as satisfying as installing your first bees in your first beehive.
-Our first two stages gave you the knowledge you need to reach that point.
+Our first two courses offered the knowledge you need to reach that point.

 For a true beekeeper, though, installing a beehive is just a start.
-You are going to experience some fascinating events as you help your bees.
-But installing your bees in their new home is the start of some new challenges, not just for you but also for your bees.
+You are going to experience fascinating events as you help your bees.
+But installing your bees in their new home brings some new challenges, not just for you but also for your bees.

 Let’s cut to the chase.
 There’s a good chance you will lose bees.
 It’s a tough message but it’s a realistic one.
 Even the most experienced of beekeepers face losses, most explainable but occasionally not.

-We provide you with an understanding of the primary issues that can threaten your bees.
+We provide you with an understanding of the primary risks that may threaten your bees.
 Over time, you will build enough knowledge and will be able to proactively identify issues, often taking actions to avoid problems.
-Sometimes you won’t be that lucky and will need to learn a negative experience, in the hope that you can avoid it happening again.
+Sometimes you won’t be that lucky and will need to learn from a negative experience, in the hope that you can avoid it happening again.

 On the one hand, we want to be open, transparent and realistic in telling you that the loss of bees is, sadly, not uncommon.